 Academic Core; Applied Design; Architectural Technology; Digital Gaming & Media; Mechanical Design; Multimedia Design & Production

-Academic Search Premier, Applied Science & Technology, Associate Programs Source, Biomedical Reference Collection, Health Source: Nursing/Academic, and AHFS Consumer Medication Information.
+Academic Search Premier, Applied Science & Technology, Associate Programs Source, Biomedical Reference Collection, CINAHL, Health Source: Nursing/Academic, and AHFS Consumer Medication Information.

 Business DTA/MRP; Computer Science DTA/MRP; High School Programs; Nursing; Public Health; Social and Human Services